CopernicaMarketingSoftware/Documentation/SMTPeter/rest-send.md

 your email are modified to track the clicks.
 However, some email programs show a warning to the user when links are modified.
 This is especially the case if a link is modified in such a way that the clickable text does not match the actual hyperlink.
-You can add a "preventscam" hyperlink to tell SMTPeter not to modify these type of links:
+You can add a "preventscam" property to tell SMTPeter not to modify these type of links:

 ````json